The earliest extant manuscript of The Sirah Of Prophet Muḥammad by Ibn Hisham. Unknown scribe., Public domain, via Wikimedia Commons

 Ibn Ishaq travelled extensively, seeking knowledge and documenting historical accounts.
 He visited Alexandria, Kufa, al-Jazira, Rayy, al-Hirah, and eventually settled in Baghdad, where he died.

 He narrated accounts from his father, his uncle Musa bin Yasar, and other scholars including Abaan b.
 Uthman b.
 Affan, ‘Asim b.
 Umar b.
 Qatada, Abdullah b.
-Abi Bakr ibn Hazm, Ibn Shihab al-Zuhri, Bashir bin Yasar, Tawus ibn Kaysan and Saeed bin Abi Hind.
+Abi Bakr ibn Hazm, Ibn Shihab al-Zuhri, Bashir bin Yasar, Tawus ibn Kaysan a1nd Saeed bin Abi Hind.
 Many of the aforementioned scholars also authored historical works.
 These were incorporated into later historical works, including Ibn Ishaq’s al-Sira.
+Al-Zuhrī said Medina would never lack for ‘ilm as long as Ibn Ishaq was there, and eagerly sought from him details of the Prophet’s campaigns.2

 Ibn Ishaq in the eyes of hadith critics